bjornjorgensen/spark/connector/connect/docs/client-connection-string.md

     <td>String</td>
     <td>
       The hostname of the endpoint for Spark Connect.
-Since the endpoint has to be a fully GRPC compatible endpoint a particular path cannot be specified.
+Since the endpoint must be a fully GRPC compatible endpoint a particular path cannot be specified.
 The hostname must be fully qualified or can be an IP address as well.
     </td>